 Linda Gojak, Director of The Center for Mathematics & Science Education Teaching & Technology (CMSETT) currently serves as Past- President of the National Council of Teachers of Mathematics (NCTM).

-Linda was also awarded $80,591 by the Ohio Board of Regent—Improving Teachers Quality Grants Program to improve the capacity of the Euclid City Schools to provide every K-5 student a research-based high quality mathematics education.
-Cutting to the Common Core in K-5 Mathematics served over 150 K-5 mathematics teachers in Northeast Ohio.
+Linda was also awarded an Improving Teacher Quality Grant by the Ohio Board of Regent—Improving Teachers Quality Grants Program to improve the capacity of the Euclid City Schools to provide every K-5 student a research-based high quality mathematics education.
+A series of workshops will be offered in summer 2015 for Euclid teachers as well as area teachers to help K-5 teachers with implementation of the Common Core Standards for Mathematics (Ohio’s New Learning Standards).
+More information is available under Mathematics Workshops 2015.

 John Milam, Interim Director of the Center for Mathematics & Science Education Teaching & Technology (CMSETT) accepted a three-year appointment to the Committee on Middle Level Science Teaching for the National Science Teachers Association.

 John was recently awarded a 15 month extention from the Ohio Mathematics and Science Partnership Grant Porgram to continue CMSETT’s work to improve student achievemnet in secondary mathematics in the Cleveland Metropolitan School District.
 Using Technology with High School Teachers and Students to Develop the Standards for Mathematical Practices was originally funded imn the amount of $167,661.90.
 This 15-month extension in the amount of $142,277 will continue to provide sustained teacher professional development in secondary mathematics and using technology in the classroom, online interactive events between JCU professors and Cleveland students, and a mentoring program at John Adams High School.